Modifying Request Headers at the CDN Edge Layer

 };

-Fastly executes VCL in a strict state machine.
-Header assignment in vcl_recv occurs before cache evaluation.
+Fastly runs VCL as a strict state machine.
+Assignments in vcl_recv happen before cache evaluation, which is exactly where cache-affecting mutations belong.

 sub vcl_recv {